ranaislek/ConStruct-Thesis/README.md

 * Check that this line does not return an error:

   `python3 -c 'import graph_tool as gt' `

-⚠️ NOTE:
-* *graph-tool* is **only required for non-molecular datasets** (e.g., tree, planar, lobster).
-* If you work only with molecular datasets (QM9, etc.), you can skip installing graph-tool to avoid compatibility headaches.

 * ~~Install the nvcc drivers for your cuda version.
 For example:~~ **(DO NOT DO THIS ON A CLUSTER, drivers are managed by the system)**